Matteus247/Embedded_Systems/README.md

 *Developed by: Alexander Limonov, Matteus Tannase, Miles Grist, Nikolay Miladinov*

 Figure skaters are exposed to large forces when spinning and landing jumps.
-This device aims to provide methods for fast quantitative and qualitative feedback to athletes when training specific skating skills, aiding in progression and monitoring physical health.
+This device aims to provide methods for fast quantitative and qualitative feedback to athletes, when training specific skating skills; "Axel-erated" progression and monitoring of physical health can be achieved.

+It is only within the scope of this project to implement the sensing on a single skate, however future developments would collect information from both the athlete's skates, broadening the available analysis of their technique and health.

 ---